TodorTodorov525/Elixir-course-summer-2019/lessons/lesson_14.md

 Ecto is the most used middleware for DB operations.
 It is somewhat close to the ORM in the object-oriented languages.
 Is consist of four key components.

 ```
-Repo - repositories that are wrappers around a datastore, using it gives us the ability to insert,create, delete and query
+Repo - repositories that are wrappers around a datastore, using it gives us the ability to insert, create,
+       delete and query

 Schema - schemas map any data source into an elixir struct

-Changeset - provides a way for developers to filter and cast external parameters, as well as a mechanism to track and validate changes before they are applied to data
+Changeset - provides a way for developers to filter and cast external parameters, as well as a mechanism
+            to track and validate changes before they are applied to data

 Query - provides a SQL query for retrieving information from a repository.
-Queries in Ecto are secure, avoiding common problems like SQL Injection, while still being composable, allowing developers to build queries piece by piece instead of all at once
+Queries in Ecto are secure,
+        avoiding common problems like SQL Injection, while still being composable, allowing developers to build queries piece by piece instead of all at once
 ```

 ## Schema